Martin Nečas

-Martin Nečas (/cs/; born 15 January 1999) is a Czech professional ice hockey forward for the Colorado Avalanche of the National Hockey League (NHL).
+Martin Nečas (/cs/; born 15 January 1999) is a Czech professional ice hockey player who is a forward for the Colorado Avalanche of the National Hockey League (NHL).

 Nečas made his professional debut with Kometa Brno in 2016, and played a prominent role on the team as they won the Czech Extraliga championship.
 Regarded as a top prospect for the 2017 NHL entry draft, he was selected 12th overall by the Carolina Hurricanes, and made his NHL debut in 2017.
 At the international level, Nečas represents the Czech Republic.

 Playing career

 Junior

 In 2012, Nečas participated in the Quebec International Pee-Wee Hockey Tournament with a youth team from Chomutov.
 A standout junior player, Nečas led the Czech under-16 league in scoring in 2014–15 with 91 points in 34 games, split between the junior teams of Žďár nad Sázavou and Kometa Brno.
 His production decreased in 2015–16 due to missing games from injuries and illness, appearing in only 18 games, with nine goals and 21 assists.

 At the conclusion of the 2016–17 Czech Extraliga season and prior to the start of the playoffs for Kometa Brno, Nečas was loaned to Horácká Slavia Třebíč of the 1st Czech Republic Hockey League, the second level of Czech ice hockey, for their playoff series, playing in their final game.
 Nečas appeared in 41 games for Brno during the 2016–17 season, recording 15 points.
 During the play-offs, he scored another four goals in 10 games, second best on the team, and helped Brno reach the final.
 However, Nečas did not play in the final as he was instead sent to the 2017 World U18 Championships; Brno ultimately won the championship.

 When the NHL Central Scouting Bureau released its mid-term rankings of eligible prospects for the 2017 NHL entry draft, Nečas was listed as the fifth-best international skater.
 He maintained this position on the final list released after the end of the 2016–17 NHL regular season.
 Scouts considered him an undersized forward, but smart and someone who has good offensive instincts and a strong skater.
 Following his selection by the Hurricanes, 12th overall, Nečas was later signed to a three-year, entry-level contract with Carolina on 15 July 2017.